What You Need To Shelter In Place

 Final Word

-Now that you know all of this information, do you feel prepared in a pandemic emergency?
-These tips are what you need to have in your home for proper sheltering.
+Now that you know all of this information, do you feel prepared for an unforeseen emergency?
+These tips will help you have the right things in your home for proper sheltering.
 Are you prepared?
-A pandemic emergency isn’t something you wait until later to do, you do it NOW!
+A disaster isn’t something you wait until later to prepare for; you do it NOW!
+What you need to shelter in place is no joke.
+This is as serious as emergency preparedness gets, my friends.
+May God bless this world, Linda

 How To Stock Your Home Pharmacy